marionpobelle/marionpobelle/README.md

 ❗️All of my main projects that are public are pinned.\
 ❗️All projects should have a README file attached for more information.

-# CURRENT WORK AND FUTURE PROJECTS
+# CURRENT WORK & FUTURE PROJECTS

 I am currently working with the french National Museum of Natural History for the summer, as part of my Master’s program.
 I am task with prototyping some game ideas for them.